 However, you may not notice that your HVAC unit and incandescent light bulb consumes a large percentage of your home’s energy, resulting higher electric bills.
 If you want to reduce your home’s energy consumption, simply turning the light off or decreasing the amount of time you use your HVAC may not be the right solution.

 If you want your house to be energy-efficient, then you might want to consider having an energy assessment.
-The assessment should be your first step in reducing your home’s energy bills.
+The residential assessment should be your first step in reducing your home’s energy bills.

-What Is a Home Energy Assessment?
+What Is an Energy Assessment?

-A home assessment will help you understand the factors that cause an increase in your home’s energy bill.
+A Massachusetts home assessment will help you understand the factors that cause an increase in your home’s energy bill.
 They reveal which appliances and utilities waste your home’s energy, where you are losing much of your home’s energy, and which areas of your house should be fixed.

 It is beneficial for the following reasons:

 - Decreases Your Carbon Footprint

 - Can Increase the Coziness of Your House